-This is the largest of three local airports and operates domestic, European and transcontinental flights including budget airlines.
-There are daily flights to both New York Newark and other North American cities and flights to the majority of major European cities.
+Manchester (MAN) is the largest of the three local airports and operates domestic, European and transcontinental flights including budget airlines.
+There are daily flights from major international cities, as well as the majority of European cities.

-Manchester is the easiest airport to get to Sheffield, as there are direct trains from the airport train station to Sheffield.
-Direct trains run every hour and the journey takes approximately 80 minutes.
-A return ticket costs approximately £28.
+Manchester is the easiest airport to get to Sheffield, with direct trains running every hour.
+The journey takes approximately 85 minutes and a return ticket costs approximately £29.
 A taxi from Manchester airport to Sheffield costs around £60.

 East Midlands Airport

-East Midlands is a major airport for budget airlines Jet2, Ryanair, BMI and Flybe, offering cheap air travel to a number of European destinations.
-Airlines operate routes between EMA and Amsterdam, Paris, Barcelona, Prague and Berlin.
+East Midlands (EMA) is a major airport for budget airlines Jet2, Ryanair, BMI and Flybe, offering cheap air travel to a number of European destinations including Amsterdam, Paris, Barcelona, Prague and Berlin.

 To get from EMA to Sheffield take the SkyLink bus from outside the airport to Nottingham Broadmarsh Bus Station.
-The SkyLink service runs every 55 minutes, 24 hours a day, and a return ticket costs £6.
-Nottingham train station is a 400m / 5 minute walk from the Broadmarsh Bus Station.
-The train from Nottingham to Sheffield takes an hour, with direct services running every thirty minutes, and a return ticket costs approximately £23.
+The SkyLink service runs every 20 minutes, from 4am throughout the day, and a return ticket costs £8.
+From Broadmarsh Bus Station you will need to walk 400m / 5 minute to Nottingham Train Station.
+The train from Nottingham to Sheffield takes about 50 minutes, with direct services running every thirty minutes and a return ticket costs approximately £20.

 Leeds Bradford Airport

-Similar to EMA, Leeds Bradford operates European flights serving budget airlines Jet2 and Ryanair.
-The main locations to fly to Leeds from are Paris, Barcelona, Dusseldorf and Prague.
+Similar to EMA, Leeds Bradford (LBA) operates European flights and is served by budget airlines Jet2 and Ryanair.
+The main destinations are Paris, Barcelona, Dusseldorf and Prague.

-To get to Sheffield from Leeds Bradford take the Airport Direct 757 bus service to Leeds Rail Station on New Station Street.
-Return bus tickets cost approximately £5.50.
+To get to Sheffield from Leeds Bradford take the Airport Direct 757 bus service to Leeds Rail Station.
+A return bus ticket costs approximately £5.50.
 Trains from Leeds to Sheffield are very frequent with multiple trains running per hour, taking between 40 and 80 minutes depending on the operator, and costs between £14-£22 for a return ticket.

 The Delegate Centre and Showroom Cinema are just a few minutes walk from the train station.
-Exit the station via the main entrance and follow the path between the large metallic wall with water flowing down it and the fountains.
+Exit the station via the main entrance and follow the path adjacent to the large metallic fountain.
 At the pedestrian crossing, cross the road and the Showroom Cinema is on the left.
-The Delegate Centre is next to the Showroom Cinema on Paternoster Row, and the MeetMarket is opposite the Delegate Centre in the HUBS Building.
+The Delegate Centre is opposite the Showroom Cinema on Paternoster Row in the HUBS Building.

-The city centre is a 10 minute walk from the station and the three main hotels Mercure St Pauls, Novotel and Jury's Inn are all within 10 minutes walk.
+The city centre is a 10 minute walk from the station, as are the three main hotels, Mercure St Pauls, Novotel and Jury's Inn.
 A taxi rank is located outside the station.

-Please click here for a Google map of the festival site.
+Please click here for a map of the Festival.

-If you have any questions about your travel please email info[at]sidf.co.uk.
+If you have any questions about your travel please email firstname.lastname@example.org.